yw-tech-lab/portfolio-group/pages/_lectures/lecture04.md

 slides:
    - url: https://docs.google.com/presentation/d/1pRUnpEhAEGXQSu-WHjZMMZIINYLU4Cp_XAOwMtUn_xY/edit?usp=sharing
      title: More CSS Practice
+exercise_url: week-4-froyo-homepage.zip
 ---

-Today we are going to continue reviewing some concepts of CSS, including:
+Today we are going to continue reviewing some concepts of CSS, including: (a) selectors, (b) the box model, (c) CSS units, and (d) media queries

-* Selectors
-* The box model
-* CSS units
-* Media queries
+Note that I've also posted an HTML / CSS guide.
+We still need to figure out whether and how to access LinkedIn Learning via the Skokie, Tinley Park, Niles, and Evanston libraries.